tekcor/vvvvjs-audioplayer/README.md

 The audio is not included in case anyone woders why no audio is playing.

 To play your own content you just need to edit /patches/SCplayer.txt (XML) and add the files you are referencing in that folder

+vvvvjs.com for instructions

+Album Graphics all rights reserved